NixonInnes/unraid-builds/binance-to-influxdb/README.md

  - `interval` - Maximum interval (in seconds) before a batch is written to the Influx database (for more information, see [Batching](#Batching))

 #### Batching
 Data from the Binance API is not written directly to the Influx database.
 Data points are batched together and written simultaneously to reduce the number of interactions with the database.
+The configuration allows for defining the maximum size the batch before writing to the Influx database (`batch_size`) and the maximum time before a batch is written to the Influx database (`interval`).
 The container collects 1 data point, per symbol, every 2 seconds.

 ### streams: